PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Mechanical Diagram/README.md

 (What is this section?
 Explain in detail)

+# List of materials used in the construction

+(Make a table with name of piece, amount and part number)

 # Diagram of the robot

 (Explain what is gonna be in the photo with detail)